nickjbrowning/cscs-docs/docs/software/sciapps/cp2k.md

 export DBCSR_RUN_ON_GPU=0
 ```

-While GPU acceleration is very good on a small number of nodes, the CPU implementation scales better.
+While GPU acceleration is very good on few nodes, the CPU implementation scales better.
-Therefore, for CP2K jobs running on a large number of nodes, it is worth investigating the use of the `DBCSR_RUN_ON_GPU`
+Therefore, for CP2K jobs running on many nodes, it is worth investigating the use of the `DBCSR_RUN_ON_GPU`
 environment variable.

-Ssome niche application cases such as the `QS_low_scaling_postHF` benchmarks only run efficiently with the CPU version
+Some niche application cases such as the `QS_low_scaling_postHF` benchmarks only run efficiently with the CPU version
 of DBCSR.
 Generally, if the function `dbcsr_multiply_generic` takes a significant portion of the timing report
 (at the end of the CP2K output file), it is worth investigating the effect of the `DBCSR_RUN_ON_GPU` environment variable.

-#### CUDA grid backend with high angular momenta basis sets
+### CUDA grid backend with high angular momenta basis sets

 The CP2K grid CUDA backend is currently buggy on Alps.
 Using basis sets with high angular momenta ($l \ge 3$)
 result in slow calculations, especially for force calculations with meta-GGA functionals.

-As a workaround, you can you can disable CUDA acceleration fo the grid backend:
+As a workaround, you can disable CUDA acceleration for the grid backend:

 ```bash
 &GLOBAL